mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 ### Columns display

-Is possible to select the columns that are going to be displayed in the modules list view.
+It is possible to select the columns that are going to be displayed in the modules list view.
 The '*Columns*' selector in the list overview header allows to check/uncheck the different columns and display them in the list.

 ### Sorting options

-By default, the modules list is sorted by last updated one.
+By default, the modules list is sorted by date modified.
 This sorting can be modified clicking in the selector present in the list overview header.
 The different sorting options are:

 - Name Ascendant